piskuliche/ligandparam/docs/source/documentation_pages/examples/02_FreeLigand.rst

 In brief, these are:

-1) :class:`ligand_param.stages.initialize.StageInitialize` - Generates the initial mol2 file with bcc charges using `antechamber`.
+1) :class:`ligandparam.stages.initialize.StageInitialize` - Generates the initial mol2 file with bcc charges using `antechamber`.

-2) :class:`ligand_param.stages.charge.StageNormalizeCharge` - Ensures that the bcc charges sum to the net charge, and tries to correct for any errors.
+2) :class:`ligandparam.stages.charge.StageNormalizeCharge` - Ensures that the bcc charges sum to the net charge, and tries to correct for any errors.

-3) :class:`ligand_param.stages.gaussian.StageGaussian` - Runs Gaussian to minimize the molecule.
+3) :class:`ligandparam.stages.gaussian.StageGaussian` - Runs Gaussian to minimize the molecule.

-4) :class:`ligand_param.stages.gaussian.StageGaussianRotation` - Runs Gaussian to rotate the molecule and generate multiple conformations.
+4) :class:`ligandparam.stages.gaussian.StageGaussianRotation` - Runs Gaussian to rotate the molecule and generate multiple conformations.

-5) :class:`ligand_param.stages.resp.StageMultiResp` - Uses `ligand_param.multiresp` to generate a mol2 with the RESP charges from the Gaussian calculation.
+5) :class:`ligandparam.stages.resp.StageMultiResp` - Uses `ligandparam.multiresp` to generate a mol2 with the RESP charges from the Gaussian calculation.

-6) :class:`ligand_param.stages.charge.StageNormalizeCharge` - Ensures that the bcc charges sum to the net charge, and tries to correct for any errors.
+6) :class:`ligandparam.stages.charge.StageNormalizeCharge` - Ensures that the bcc charges sum to the net charge, and tries to correct for any errors.

-7) :class:`ligand_param.stages.typematching.StageUpdate` - Updates the atom names to match the original antechamber atom names in the calculation.
+7) :class:`ligandparam.stages.typematching.StageUpdate` - Updates the atom names to match the original antechamber atom names in the calculation.

-8) :class:`ligand_param.stages.typematching.StageUpdate` - Updates the atom *types* to match the original antechamber atom types in the calculation.
+8) :class:`ligandparam.stages.typematching.StageUpdate` - Updates the atom *types* to match the original antechamber atom types in the calculation.

-9) :class:`ligand_param.stages.parmchk.StageParmChk` - Generates the frcmod file for the ligand using `parmchk2`.
+9) :class:`ligandparam.stages.parmchk.StageParmChk` - Generates the frcmod file for the ligand using `parmchk2`.

-10) :class:`ligand_param.stages.leap.StageLeap` - Runs `tleap` to generate the final `.off` parameter files for the ligand.
+10) :class:`ligandparam.stages.leap.StageLeap` - Runs `tleap` to generate the final `.off` parameter files for the ligand.

 To list the stages out to the user, you can use the *list_stages* method.